dchavez-2/Laravel-AWS-S3/README.md

 ## Prerequisites:

 * Have an AWS account.
-* Have a bucket created within AWS.
+* Have a bucket created with in AWS.
 * Define the environment variables in the .env file (AWS, DB).

 ## Commands to use: